DeadOnTheInsideCoder/EmailLeaks/README.md

 How the program works:

-1)The program is senting a get request to the https://hacked-emails.com/ site.
+1)The program is senting a get request to the https://hacked-emails.com/ site.<br />
-2)The site responds with a json file
+2)The site responds with a json file<br />
-3)Finally we print the results
+3)Finally we print the results<br />

 How https://hacked-emails.com/ works: